Akudo took another look at her ensemble, then nodded to herself.

 “Thank you iya mi.”
 Timeyin said gratefully, hugging her.

 He made to leave then turned back towards his mum, a feeling of sadness overcoming him.

 “Does the pain ever go away?”

 She let out a sad smile.
 “Not entirely.
 Actually, the pain is not a problem.
-It’s the memories and loneliness; but it gets better with time.
+It’s the loneliness; but it gets better with time.
 I suspect it gets even better if you let yourself love again.”